cloudblue/connect-extension-service-delivery-notifications/README.md

 # Welcome to the CloudBlue Connect Customer Email Notifications extension!

-This extension is used to send an email preconfigured when a new subscription request is created.
+This extension is capable to send an email notification to the buyer of a given subscription when this one is activated.
-This content of the email can be customized by product.
-The recicipient is the technical contact of the account.
+The email can be customized per product to the wishes of the distributor to reflect his branding as well as messaging.

 ## License